dotnet/msbuild/documentation/specs/proposed/BuildCheck-Rules-Identification.md

 If custom analyzer will not meet predefined pattern the registration of the custom analyzer will fail.

 #### Custom VS Custom
-The prevention of having the same analyzer/rule's name/id's between custom analyzers is not guaranteed hence:
-During the registration of the custom analyzer additional check will happen
+The prevention of having the same analyzer/rule's name/id's between custom analyzers is not guaranteed, and during the registration of the custom analyzer, an additional check will happen to ensure that the analyzer name is not already registered.
-- If Analyzer name already registered registration will fail

 ### EditorConfig configurations